 While fairy tales such as The Tinder Box are entertaining, a darker reality often skulks beneath the old-fashioned charm.
 For the men and women who flirted with demonic forces, the mythology represented a delusion that allowed them to literally get away with murder, extortion, theft—and worse.

 Behind closed doors, in clandestine places like Quicaví, they abused and exploited children as they invented the Invunche (I imagine a cave troll, like the dogs in The Tinder Box).
 They turned their women into Voladoras and Fiuras, tough, ignorant creatures whose only role was back-breaking work.
-Teenage pregnancies (and often rape and incest) was blamed on a lecherous forest dwarf, the Trauco.
+Teenage pregnancies (and often rape and incest) were blamed on a lecherous forest dwarf, the Trauco.
 And the Pincoya, a fertility mermaid-goddess, received praise for the ill-gotten profits of fishing violations.

 Even the legendary ghost ship Caleuche, highlighted in my first book Destiny at Dolphin Bay, not only explained shipwrecks but also excused strange disappearances and lucrative contraband cargoes, the source of many warlocks’ wealth.